How to be a member in good standing

 ArtsPool is built on a partnership and clear communication between members and staff.
 To be a member in good standing that is supporting this partnership means that, in general, you are responsive and communicative with ArtsPool staff and you are following your own corporate policies and ArtsPool’s procedures, as well as applicable laws.

-More specifically, members in good standing:
+More specifically, members in good standing are expected to adhere to the guidelines below.

 • Treat ArtsPool employees and fellow members with respect.
 We are committed to investigating any allegation of racism, harassment, abuse, unethical practices, or disrepectful behavior of any kind, and reports of this behavior will be immediately escalated to ArtsPool's management personnel per our Improvement Process for Members not in Good Standing.